romana/docs/Content/installation.rst

 Installation
 ============

+Fundamental to the operation of Romana is a valid representation of the network.
+This representation is captured in a `Network Topology <./networking.html>`__.
+Default network topologies are provided that are suitable for installation on premesis on flat networks and in all AWS EC2 regions.

-For clusters created with ``kops`` or ``kubeadm`` with default settings, predefined YAML files are provided so that you can install easily by using ``kubectl apply``.
-If you are not using the default settings, some changes to the YAML files may be required - see the `notes <#installation-in-other-environments>`__, below.
+For clusters created with ``kops`` or ``kubeadm`` with default settings, predefined YAML files are provided as well.
+If you are not using the default settings some changes to the YAML files may be required - see the `notes <#installation-in-other-environments>`__, below.

-If you have made your own customized installation of Kubernetes or used a different tool to create the cluster, then you should refer to the detailed `components <components.html>`__ page, and build a depoloyment manifest that includes details specific to your cluster.
+If you have your own custom installer for Kubernetes, or require a more complext network topology, please refer to the detailed `components <components.html>`__ page, and build a depoloyment manifest that includes details specific to your cluster.

 Installation using kubeadm
 --------------------------